johnvining/dayonealfred/README.md

 Eventually, I'd like to:

-* Create an easy way to change the location of `logtodayone.rb`
+* Create an easy way to change the location of `logtodayone.rb` in each of the scripts
 * Incorporate Terpstra's time functions
 * Combine the commands for logging frontmost website with and without comments
+* Add more commands.
+Ideas are welcome.